Vital Statistics Data

-EpiQuery, the Health Department’s online interactive data tool, provides instant access to New York City birth and death data based on certificates filed with the Bureau of Vital Records.
-Data reflect all vital events that occurred in New York City, regardless of residency.
-Consult our vital statistics glossary if you have questions about the terms or methods used.
-Some data can be downloaded in tables as comma-separated values (CSV) files.
+Aggregate data from New York City birth and death certificates filed with the Bureau of Vital Statistics are available on EpiQuery.
+Data reflect vital events that occurred in New York City, regardless of residency.

 All live births are required by law to be reported to the Department of Health and Mental Hygiene in New York City.
 This module compiles the information reported about these births to monitor the health of New York City women who gave birth and their infants.